 The Maryland School for the Deaf Frederick Campus was originally designed as a residential campus.
 Currently three buildings house the dormitories on the Frederick Campus, Foxwell-Moylan Hall, Faupel Hall, and Klipp-Redmond Hall.
-The buildings were built between 1964 and 1973.
+The buildings were built between

+1964 and 1973.
 Each building is built with the same basic design.
 A fourth building, Barry Hall was demolished to accommodate the new cafeteria building.

-The design of the original dormitories is barracks style with gang bathrooms and difficult to supervise.
-The dormitories were built at the largest period of enrollment of school and are now over capacity for current enrollment needs.
+The design of the original dormitories is barracks style with gang bathrooms where supervision of students is difficult.
+The dormitories were built at the largest period of residential enrollment of the school and are now over capacity for current enrollment needs.
 All buildings have the same design and foot print.